HackerYou/student-resources/Zoom.md

 - Mute/unmute
 - Video on/off
 - Hide Self-View
-- **from Joanna, also add in Closed Captioning, leaving computer audio**
+- Closed Captioning
+- Leaving Computer Audio?
-- **Looms would be good, or even instructions with screenshots.**
+**Looms would be good, or even instructions with screenshots.
+Create this for the items above**